California wildfires erupt in wine country, damaging Santa Rosa and prompting evacuations

 The worst fire-fanning winds are predicted to subside by Tuesday, but hot, dry conditions conducive to fires are forecast to linger for much of this week over the West.

-“[E]levated fire weather conditions will continue across all areas,” the Weather Service office in Los Angeles wrote, regarding the forecast for Southern California.
+“Elevated fire weather conditions will continue across all areas,” the Weather Service office in Los Angeles wrote, regarding the forecast for Southern California.

 California is only now getting into its traditional land-to-sea wind season, when it typically sees some of its worst wildfires.